eurekasfray/notes/webapp/making-a-color-palette.md

 # Math solution:

 The following solution generates a palette for a given hue by calculating a gradient range from dark to light.
-The hue remains constant while the saturation and value changes.
 Currently, we need to know three things first: The base color, the lightest color, and the darkest color.
+A curve is plotted along the 2d color graph using these color points.

 All code displayed in this doc are pseudocode.

-### Algorithm

-- Get hue.
-The hue color

-- Establish darkest point, midtone point, and lightest point
-- Plot curve along the 2d color graph
-- Determine steps to take between darkest point and midtone point
-- Determine steps to take between midtone point and lightest point
-- Perform step across the established ranges
-- Display the gathered colors

 ### Palette::generate() prototype